BostonGlobe/globe-graphic-template/README.md

 If want to include a js library, [read this](#how-to-include-javascript-libraries).

 ### Style guide
-The template comes equipped with base.css, a stylesheet containing reset, default Globe styles, text, and layouts.
-[See here](https://github.com/BostonGlobe/news-apps-docs/tree/master/style-guide) for documentation and how to utilize it.
+The template comes equipped with base.css, a stylesheet containing reset, default Globe styles, typography, and layouts.
+[See here](https://github.com/BostonGlobe/news-apps-docs/tree/master/style-guide) for documentation and best practices.

 ### How to deploy
 #### Step 1: put project files on server